Itiki

 Solar Panels

 As useful as these things are lets face it, they don't look good plastered all over a beautiful white yacht so the less of them you can get away with the better.
 We wanted at least 1000W and solid panels so that they could be fitted away from the deck to allow some airflow for cooling.
 Eventually we chose the SunPower X22-360 (22% efficiency) x 3 which at 360W each will give us 1080W.
 These fit reasonably neatly behind the traveller in a basic stainless steel frame (with a little overhang).
 Panels were wired in parallel to a single Victron 150/70 Charge Controller (with bluetooth).
 We also included a Victron BMV 712S battery monitor (also with bluetooth).
 Both can be monitored via the VictronConnect App.
-Big thanks to Peter Libretto, FP Lucia owner who happens to be one of Australia's leading Solar Panel experts.
-Also to Lindal Pitcher (WWSM member and fellow Helia owner) for comparing notes over FB Messenger!
+Big thanks to Peter Libretto, FP Lucia owner (Irradiance) who happens to be one of Australia's leading Solar Panel experts.
+Also to Lindal Pitcher (WWSM member and fellow Helia owner - Blonde Moment II) for valuable advice!
 Unfortunately we were not able to get our frame made for the solar panels in time for our departure from LR, so the frame was made and panels were fitted in Marina di Ragusa, Sicily in November '18.
 The frame is very simple, stainless and nicely done - see drawing.
 In fact the panels ended up being a tale of 3 countries (and 2 continents!)
 Check the blog for a blow by blow description.
 I don't recommend following our path, but in the end we are very happy with what we have.

 We had these on our Lipari and they worked really well.
 We had them especially made for ITIKI in LR by Christophe at Voilerie Klein in La Rochelle.
 They are fitted at the top with a track attached to the eyebrow and press studs at the bottom.
 They are black so do a great job absorbing and cutting out the heat from the sun without spoiling the beautiful view from the large Helia windows.
 They also give a little privacy in marinas.
 From a distance you can't notice them, as the windows are black looking anyway.
-As they are set back from the window (unlike the FP factory ones that sit flush) they don't cause any damage by rubbing on the plexiglass.
-Also as they are not touching the plexi they dont conduct the heat onto the window.
-Some pictures below.
-We don't have curtains inside (yet...).

 The BBQ